UBC-MDS/programming-in-python-for-data-science/docs/syllabus.md

 ## Schedule

 *Assignments are due on Sunday at 6pm.
-Office hours will be held twice a week to support ans answer questions regarding the concepts learned in lecture.*
+Office hours will be held twice a week to support and answer questions regarding the concepts learned in lecture.*

 | Module | Title |Description  |
 |--------|-------|-------------|